data-8/su23/policies.md

 ### Labs

-This course has two 2-hour labs per week.
+This course has two 2-hour labs per week, held on Mondays and Wednesdays.
 All students are required to attend the first lab section, on 7/20.
-If you are unable to attend the first lab section, please reach out to your assigned TA once you receive your section assignments.
+If you are unable to attend the first lab section, please reach out to your assigned TA once you receive your section assignment.

 Weekly labs include a discussion worksheet covering recent material and a programming-based lab assignment that develops skills with computational and inferential concepts.
 Lab assignments will be **released on Friday and Monday night each week**, and **due the following Monday and Wednesday, respectively**.
-See below for the submission details.

-#### Lab Credit

 This summer, we are offering **two lab formats**: an attendance-based 30-student option called **regular lab** and an early submission-based option called **self-service lab**.
 The latter self-service option is only open to students who have taken both a statistics and computer science course at the university level.
-Additional details for enrolling in the self-service lab option will be released at the start of the semester on Ed.
+Additional details for enrolling in the self-service lab option will be released towards the start of the semester.

 **Regular Lab**